wwatson4506/MSC/README.md

 - Teensyduino version 1.47 Beta 2 or better from PJRC.
 - You will need my forked version of WXMZ's uSDFS.
 Modifications were made for handling multiple Mass Storage devices.
-- There are now some of my example programs in the examples folder of MSC3.
+- There are example programs in the examples folder of MSC3.
+(Listed Below).

 Teensyduino found here: https://www.pjrc.com/teensy/td_download.html.
 uSDFS found here: https://github.com/wwatson4506/uSDFS.